tushar-sharma/tushar-sharma.github.io/_posts/2018-12-20-decoding-ndtv-dawin-theory.md

 I wander why there was no evolutionary biologist invited to the panel while discussing evolution. without lawyers.
 I would love to hear the defense of "evolution" by biologist like Richard Dawkins or Amitabh Joshi.
 Speech by Amitabh Joshi on evolution<sup><a href='#fn:2' rel='footnote'>2</a></sup>.

 RSS is an Indian right wing organisation.
 So it's usualy predictable that right wingers usually oppose "evolution" since it embarrases their relgious beliefs.
 Religion always give anthromorphic view of the world where human deserve a pedastal higher than rest of the animals.
-While with evolution, there's nothign special about humans, just another species that branched from last universal commmon ancestor.In the United States, many right wings religous group often opposed "evolution" to being taught in school.[us]
+While with evolution, there's nothign special about humans who branched from last universal commmon ancestor.
+In the United States, many right wings religous group often opposed "evolution" to being taught in school<sup><a href='#fn:3' rel='footnote'>3</a></sup>.

 Das Ratan Nigam is lawyer by profession & is affliated to RSS.
 He is known to espouse pseudoscietific theories likes that of P.N.
 Oak who claimed that both Christaniy & Islam were derivatives of Hinduism and that Vatican City, Kaaba, Westminster Abbey and the Taj Mahal were once Hindu temples of Shiva.
 His petition to rewrite history has been dismissed by the Indian Supreme court[court].